agentolek/Register-Simulator/README.md

 ## Output:

-The program will print the first 9999 sequences created.
-What's more, it will create a .txt file containing the results of its labor.
+The program will print the sequences created.
+What's more, it will create a .txt file containing the results of its work.

 Its top 2 lines will be occupied by statistics regarding your created sequences: the percentage of available unique sequences created, and the average number of bits changed between each cycle.
-Following them, each sequence which ran through the register will be written as a series of 1's and 0's.
-The first sequence will be the initial values of the register!
+Following them, each line will contain the values which went through the flip-flops in order, so first line is first flip-flop, second line, is second flip-flop, and so on.

 An example output file has also been included in the tests folder, named "example_output_file.txt."